grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 ### Lord of the Rings?

-In Tempo there are four consistent hash rings that are used for four distinct reasons: distributor, ingester, metrics-generator and compactor.
+There are four consistent hash rings : distributor, ingester, metrics-generator, and compactor.
+Each exists for a distinct reason.

 #### Distributor
 **Participants:** Distributors